Netherlands-Based Quantum Processor Startup QuantWare Raises €6M in Seed Round

 QuantWare raises €6M in a seed funding round

-QuantWare is a startup company that is playing an integral role in quantum computing.
-In 2022, the company was picked to create the quantum processing units for the first quantum computer in Israel.
+QuantWare is playing an integral role in quantum computing and, in 2022, the company was picked to create the quantum processing units for the first quantum computer in Israel.

-Dutch tech investor Forward.One spearheaded the recent €6 million funding round.
-It also attracted participation from other investors such as QDNL Participants and Graduate Entrepreneur.
+Dutch tech investor Forward.One spearheaded the recent €6 million ($6.34 million) funding round – it also attracted participation from other investors such as QDNL Participants and Graduate Entrepreneur.

 "Superconducting quantum processor designer, developer, and fabricator QuantWare scores the Netherlands’ largest seed round to date in the sector."